NexdApp/nexd-android/api/docs/HelpRequestsApi.md

         bearer.setBearerToken("BEARER TOKEN");

         HelpRequestsApi apiInstance = new HelpRequestsApi(defaultClient);
         String userId = "userId_example"; // String | If included, filter by userId, \"me\" for the requesting user, otherwise all users are replied.
+The excludeUserId query inverts the logic and excludes the given userId.
-        Boolean excludeUserId = true; // Boolean | If true, the given userId is excluded (and not filtered for as default) List<String> zipCode = Arrays.asList(); // List<String> | Filter by an array of zipCodes Boolean includeRequester = true; // Boolean | If \"true\", the requester object is included in each help request List<String> status = Arrays.asList(); // List<String> | Array of status to filter for
+        Boolean excludeUserId = true; // Boolean | If true, the given userId (in query) is excluded (and not filtered for as default).
+Requires the userId query.
+        List<String> zipCode = Arrays.asList(); // List<String> | Filter by an array of zipCodes
+        Boolean includeRequester = true; // Boolean | If \"true\", the requester object is included in each help request List<String> status = Arrays.asList(); // List<String> | Array of status to filter for